-For the purposes of this Scoping Report, Stage A of the methodology has been undertaken, which is further divided into six key tasks, whereby Stage A6 will be undertaken when this report is made available to the statutory consultees and other relevant stakeholders.
+This report summarises and completes Stage A of the Sustainability Appraisal process.
+In the Scoping Report, Stage A of the methodology is further divided into five key tasks and Stage A5 will be undertaken when this report is made available to the statutory consultees and other relevant stakeholders.